79th Infantry Brigade Combat Team

 The 79th Infantry Brigade Combat Team is a modular infantry brigade of the United States Army and the California Army National Guard.
 Formed in 1917 from units of the San Diego City Guard, it served on the Western Front in the First World War and was disbanded in 1919, a year after the conflict ended.
-It was active again from 1921-1942 during the early days of the Second World War, and from that point onward remained dormant.
+It was active again from 1921 to 1942 during the early days of the Second World War, and from that point onward remained dormant.
 In late 2008, the 40th Infantry Brigade Combat Team was redesignated the 79th Infantry Brigade Combat Team without changing its composition, inheriting the original unit's lineage.

 Unit history

 Elements of the brigade can trace back their lineage to October 1881 when the San Diego City Guard was established, which later became the 251st Coast Artillery Regiment.
 The 79th Infantry Brigade was originally made up of the 157th and 158th Infantry Regiments (CO, AZ Army National Guard) and served as part of the 40th Division from Aug 1917-Apr 1919.
-From 1921-1942, it was exclusively made up of California Army National Guard personnel, the 159th and 184th Infantry Regiments.
+From 1921 to 1942, it was exclusively made up of California Army National Guard personnel, the 159th and 184th Infantry Regiments.
 Its insignia reflected the three states that originally made up the 40th Division.

 In February 1942, the 40th Infantry Division was reorganized from a 'square', two-brigade, four-regiment division to a three-regiment division without any intermediate brigade headquarters.
 Thus the 79th and 80th Infantry Brigades were deactivated.
 On 2 February 2010 the United States Army Institute of Heraldry approved a new shoulder patch and distinctive unit insignia for the 79th IBCT.